Supercalifragilisticexpiadocious1/CSegNet_Crack_Detection/README.md

 There're also images which contain no crack, which could be filtered out by the pattern "noncrack*" All the images in the dataset are resized to the size of (448, 448).

+>train_csegnet.py is used for model training, inference_csegnet.py is used for model testing.

 the two folders images and masks contain all the images.

 The specific dataset used in this study is as follows: